 This beautiful 1/4 mile paved loop trail takes visitors through a perfect subsection of the Sonoran Desert.
 Here visitors of all abilities have the opportunity to a close up look at what makes this part of the world so special.

 Along the trail you’ll find a multitude of species of labeled desert plants along with interpretive signs full of fascinating information about how life works in this one-of-a-kind desert wonderland.

 There are also a number of shelters with benches, perfect for stopping and taking in the views or resting from the desert heat.

 This is a great loop trail that takes hikers through prime Saguaro country.
 There’s some climbing up some rocky steps, but nothing difficult.
 Be aware of bees in the area and if you hear them swarming get away from them quickly.

 A warning about bees in Saguaro National Park: Saguaro National Park is unfortunately home to some colonies of africanized bees.
 These bees are extremely territorial and become aggressive when they feel threatened.
 If you hear them swarming or making their presence felt leave the area immediately.
-These bees can cause fatal injuries.
+These bees can cause fatal injuries in rare instances.

 5. Freeman Homestead Trail